ccstolley/ghub/README.md

 example).
 This tool is intended to be simple, fast and have few dependencies.

-This tool is unfinished.
-Most of the examples below don't work yet.
+This tool is a work in progress.

 ## Getting Started